0xarc-io/analytics-sdk/docs-site/docs/setup/setup-react.md

 ReactDOM.render(<RootComponent />, document.getElementById('root'))
 ```

----

-## 3. Pass your API Key to the provider

 If you haven't already, you can retrieve your API key by following the instructions in the [Retrieve your API Key](/retrieve-api-key) docs.

 Once you have your API key, pass it to the provider as a prop, as demonstrated in the example above.